bitstadium/HockeySDK-Mac/docs/Troubleshooting-Troubleshooting-Crash-Reporting-Not-Working-template.md

 2. Check if `CFBundleIdentifier` in your `Info.plist` matches the Bundle Identifier of the app in HockeyApp.
 HockeyApp accepts crashes only if both the App ID and the Bundle Identifier equal their corresponding values in your plist and source code.

-3. Unless you have enabled `[BITCrashReportManager setAutoSubmitCrashReport:]`: If your app crashes and you start it again, is the alert shown which asks the user to send the crash report?
-If not, please crash your app again, then connect the debugger and set a break point in `BITCrashReportManager`, method `startManager` to see why the alert is not shown.
+3. Unless you have enabled `[BITCrashManager setAutoSubmitCrashReport:]`: If your app crashes and you start it again, is the alert shown which asks the user to send the crash report?
+If not, please crash your app again, then connect the debugger and set a break point in `BITCrashManager`, method `startManager` to see why the alert is not shown.

 4. Enable the debug logging option and check the output if the Crash Manager gets `Setup`, `Started`, returns no error message and sending the crash report to the server results in no error:

-        [[BITHockeyManager shareHockeyManager] setLoggingEnabled: YES];
+        [[BITHockeyManager shareHockeyManager] setDebugLogEnabled: YES];

 5. Make sure Xcode debugger is not attached while causing the app to crash